precisely/ouracloud/docs/api-access/introduction.md

 #### 1.2 Authorization Code Grant Based Token

 This type of authentication uses the OAuth2 (2-legged OAuth) to obtain an access token.
-This authentication should be used to get an access token for third-party apps like Curious.
+This authentication should be used when a user wants to give access to third-party apps like Curious.
 This authentication can be initiated by directing user to the authorization endpoint:

 ```
 http://localhost:8080/oauth/authorize?response_type=code&client_id=ouracloud&scope=read